linien-org/linien/README.md

 Features
 --------

--   **All included**: Modulation (up to 50 MHz), demodulation, filtering and servo implemented on the FPGA.
+-   **All included**: Sinusoidal modulation (up to 50 MHz), demodulation, filtering and servo implemented on the FPGA.
 -   **Client-server architecture**: Autonomous operation on RedPitaya.
-    One or multiple GUI clients can connect to the server.
+    One or multiple GUI clients or scripts can connect to the server.
 -   **Autolock**: Click and drag over a line, and linien will automatically approach it and lock to it.
 -   **Lock detection**: linien is capable of detecting loss of lock.